 Each class we will focus on several papers.
 I expect you to read them before class so you are prepared to discuss them.
 Your grade will based on attendance and participation.
 If some of you select the empirical project, there will also be presentations at the end of class, and participation in these will also be counted towards your grade.
+If participation is not sufficient, I will start to assign more papers to be presented.

-2. Paper summaries.
-These will count for 10% of your grade.
+2. Verbal paper presentations.
+These will count for 15% of your grade.